orange-cloudfoundry/db-dumper-service/README.md

 - The service broker will run task asynchronously.
 - The user token is needed when you want to dump or/and restore a database by its service name to check if your user is able to access to this service (We are waiting for token delegation implementation to not mandatory the user token)

+### Use with a Cloud Foundry cli plugin

+You can either use the cli plugin associated to this broker:

+1. Download the latest release of the [db-dumper-cli-plugin](https://github.com/Orange-OpenSource/db-dumper-cli-plugin) here: https://github.com/Orange-OpenSource/db-dumper-cli-plugin/releases
+2. Install it to your cli with this command: `cf install-plugin "path/of/db-dumper-cli-plugin" -f`

+**Note**: You can use this service without cli plugin, it was made only to have a more convenient way to use it than using broker parameters.

 ### Create a dump by passing a database uri

 This command will create a dump for you: